|

 Above all, we were to respect and honor the culture of past Native Americans

+who had lived in that ancient community.
 When the students arrived they were divided up into their teams under the

 direction of the following Handley High School teachers: Meredith Sears,